 A family trainer will assess the family’s understanding and implementation of the treatment plan.
 Parents are taught to carry out ABA strategies independently.
 Family training personally empowers parents to manage behavior effectively.
 Parent participation contributes to the intensive hours needed for behavior improvements.
 Parents are expected to attend each session for family training.

 What types of behaviors are targeted?

 A behavior analyst will focus on targeting behaviors of social significance.
 They believe in changing behaviors that will increase one’s way of life.
 These may include but are not limited to increasing communication, decreasing aggression, and decreasing stereotypical behaviors.

 Behavior change shows significant improvements when parents are involved in the treatment plan.
 This includes input regarding what goals should be addressed as well as the implementation of the treatment plan within the home and community.
 The collection of data in order to make informed decisions about treatment is what drives behavior therapy.
 Parents have the responsibility of collecting data and reporting results to the behavior analyst.
 A parent should be present during therapy sessions and have communication with the behavior technician after each session.
-The behavior technician will assign specific skills to be worked on at home.
+If present during sessions, our behavior technicians will provide parent coaching where the technician will focus on facilitating interaction between the parent and the child.
+The behavior technician will assign specific skills to be worked on after sessions.